Welcome to the blog of the Health Justice Program at New York Lawyers for the Public Interest (NYLPI).

 Lindsey Hennawi is a program assistant in NYLPI’s Health Justice and Environmental Justice programs.
 She received her B.A. in International Studies with a focus in human rights from Boston College.
 As a student, Lindsey was highly involved in promoting health education and literacy, especially in low-income communities of color, where she taught violence prevention and helped increase access to reproductive health information and resources.
 Since then, Lindsey has worked as a case manager for immigrant families and volunteered to support the rights and health needs of people involved in the sex trade.
 Lindsey hopes to pursue a career in public health and social work.
 She is passionate about food, traveling, and social justice, and is excited to join the NYLPI HJ team (and we are really thrilled to have her)!

-Christine Chiu is a staff attorney and the newest addition to the Health Justice team.
+Christine Chiu is a staff attorney and joined the Health Justice Team in January 2013.
 Christine has already hit the ground running and we’re excited to fight the fight for social justice with her.
 She joined NYLPI after spending a year at African Services Committee as a Kirkland & Ellis New York City Public Service Fellow representing primarily African undocumented clients seeking immigration relief.
 Christine was an International Institute for Law and Justice Scholar at NYU School of Law and focused her studies on human rights and social justice law.
 While earning her J.D., Christine worked at the U.N.
 International Criminal Tribunal for Rwanda, Platform for Labour Action – advocating for the rights of marginalized workers in Uganda, and the Door Legal Services – providing legal assistance to New York City youth.
 She also co-authored a report on discrimination against Muslim communities in post-9/11 counterterrorism policy.
 Christine enjoys baking, eating baked goods, and snuggling with her geriatric dog.

 We are part of a larger staff at NYLPI comprised of civil rights attorneys, social workers, community organizers, and many others who strive for social justice throughout New York and beyond.